-In this module you will look at several global trends that also have a connection to sustainable cities, since this year our Summer School theme is 'Sustainable cities'.
+In this module you will look at several global trends that also have a connection to the UN sustainability goals.

-During this module, you will be given a real-life challenge to tackle in a multi-cultural, multi-disciplinary team using planning and practical methods.
-Every morning, from Monday to Thursday, there will be inspiring lectures by Dutch experts from the government and private sector and international lecturers.
-All Summer School students will work in groups on their challenges discussing the topics in depth to broaden your views.
+During this module students will be given a specific real-life challenge that they will have to tackle in an multi-cultural, multi-disciplinary team using futuring and practical work methods.
+Every morning, from Monday to Thursday there will be inspiring lectures from Dutch experts coming from government and private sector and international lecturers.
+Students will work in groups on their challenges, having more in depth discussions on the topics.

-On the last Friday there will be a finale where you will present your work to each other and related stakeholders.
+The last Friday there will be a closing event in which students will present their work to each other and related stakeholders.
 On both Friday afternoons students will visit a cultural institution in The Hague.

-In this module, you will be introduced to modern security challenges, the protection of human rights and the socio-economic development agenda for countries and populations suffering from grave injustices and poverty.
-We will focus on the theme sustainable cities and the consequences growing cities have on human rights, security and development.
+In this module students will be introduced to modern security challenges, protection of human rights and the socio-economic development agenda of countries and population groups suffering grave injustices and poverty.

 While getting acquainted with some general (legal) theory and cases, students will experience how to work in reality with international issues through visits to the International Court of Justice, the International Criminal Court, development cooperation organizations and institutions which encourage democratization.
 The program is both academic and practical (action-oriented).

-At the end of the module you will have experienced an 'integrated approach' - how to achieve synergy for peace operations, state building, poverty reduction and basic human rights.
+A the end of this module students will have experienced the so-called integrated approach: how to achieve synergy of peace operations, state-formation, poverty reduction and basic human rights.